-Ethnio uses three industry-standard providers, Mailgun, Sendgrid, and Amazon SES, to send emails with maximum deliverability using any email from/sender/reply-to addresses our customers prefer.
+Ethnio uses two industry-standard providers, Mailgun, and Amazon SES, to send emails with maximum deliverability using any email from/sender/reply-to addresses our customers prefer.
 Ethnio frequently has to email your respondents and participants, to save you time, for things like automatic scheduling or incentive payments.
 Each of our providers has different uses and varying levels of deliverability, but our average deliverability is around 88%.
 This depends largely on which of the three levels you choose for your Ethnio account, and keep in mind that Level 2 and above is only available for Enterprise accounts.

 Level 1 “ON BEHALF OF”

 The default method of sending emails to your participants in Ethnio requires no integration or domain verification from your organization.
 Out of the box, it offers about 85% deliverability.
 Let’s say your email is email@example.com and you want to use Ethnio for Scheduling and incentive payments, as part of your job as Research Coordinator at Acme Corporation.
 You would simply login to your Ethnio account, enter Acme Research / firstname.lastname@example.org, and when your respondents reply to the email it will go to you.
 A small percentage of users (2-12%) will see “Ethnio on behalf of Acme Research” as the from address, but the reply-to will always be email@example.com.

 This means that when any of your participants respond to an Ethnio generated email, the email will always go back to you, and not Ethnio.